EVATool/fae-architecture-log/_decisions/sig-api-documentation.md

 The evaluation is a result of implemented respective tools!

-when Rest is select as "sig-api-style" decision, then we will use Swaager or RAML with Spring Rest Docs.
+when Rest is select as "sig-api-style" decision, then we will use Swaager or Spring Rest Docs.
 If GraphQL is chosen, so we will use the GraphQL Documentation Generator!

 ## Resolution Details

-(If the resolation cannot be explained in 1-2 sentences, usually this section would contain a link to some documentation in the Github wiki.)
+Wir benutzen Swagger.
+Swagger bietet eine Bibothek für unser Spring Boot Projekt an.
+Für dieses Tool sind keine weiteren Programmierkentnisse notwendig.
+Die Gesamte Dokumentaion sowie die Möglichkeit die API-Endpoints ausführen werden Automatisch generiert.

 ## Reasons for the resolution
+* Automatische Erstellung der Dokumentaion
+* Ausführbare Methoden
+* Keine Programmierkentnisse erforderlich
+* Erstellung einer bedinerfreundlichen Web-Page mit allen End Points

+Spring Rest Docs liefert leider nur eine Web-Page mit Informationen im JSON-Format!
 (Please explain in 1-2 sentences, why you ultimately opted for this resolution, and not for an alternative one.)